graboluk/stiko/README.md

-### **stiko** - a systray icon for [syncthing](https://github.com/syncthing/syncthing) with server support
+### **stiko** - systray icon for [syncthing](https://github.com/syncthing/syncthing) with server support

 ---

 ##### Installation and usage
-stiko is written in python 3 using gtk3 and tested on openbox with tint2 panel from debian testing.
+stiko is written in python 3 using gtk3 and tested on openbox with tint2 panel from debian jessie.
 It should run on a variety of other platforms.
 To install copy all the files to your folder of preference.
 In debian you will need the  packages `python3`, `python3-requests`, `python3-gi` and `gir1.2-gtk-3.0`.

 To run it, execute `python3 stiko.py` (command line options are described below).
 An icon should appear in your systray.
 If you hover over it, useful info will appear in a tooltip - number of connected servers, current state (Up to Date, Uploading, Downloading, No Servers...), as well as download/upload progress: